 Walking can also improve your emotional and mental wellbeing in a variety of ways, which indirectly aids weight loss.

-Walking alone is usually not enough to significantly reduce body fat.
-A summary of studies, published by the American Journal of Medicine, stated that moderate-intensity aerobic exercise (such as walking) alone is not an effective weight loss therapy.
+Walking can support weight loss but alone is usually not enough to significantly reduce body fat.
 The most effective exercise for fat loss is more high-intensity exercise or resistance training.

 If you are new to exercise, walking can also be a fantastic first step to incorporating exercise into your routine.

 - Walking is fantastic for your overall health.

 - Walking alone is not enough for significant weight loss.

 Brisk walking is a moderate form of aerobic activity.
 Aerobic exercise uses oxygen to provide energy for your muscles.
 Benefits of this form of exercise include increased stamina and reduced risk of heart disease.